dawud-b/FireSim/README.md

 to your config_hwdb.yaml to use this hardware configuration.
 ```
-As it says, paste these lines into `$CHIPYARD_DIR/sims/firesim/deploy/config_hwdb.yaml`
+As it says, copy and paste these lines into `$CHIPYARD_DIR/sims/firesim/deploy/config_hwdb.yaml`

 -----